 In effect, each hand-colored print will become a new original!

 Meet our expert Jane Niebling

-The hand coloring of etchings and engravings is a very skilled task.
+The hand coloring of antique prints requires both technical skill and knowledge of the hiustorical context.
 Coloring must be carried out in a manner sympathetic to, and working with, the printed detail of the original.